Ghenadie Ciobanu

-Ghenadie Ciobanu (born 6 April 1957) is a composer and politician from the Republic of Moldova, who served as the Minister of Culture of the Republic of Moldova (1997–2001) and served as a deputy in the Parliament of the Republic of Moldova in the Party faction Liberal Democrats from Moldova between 2010 and 2014.
-He composed symphonies, written works for chamber ensembles (instrumental), choral creations, theater and film music, etc.
+Ghenadie Ciobanu (born 6 April 1957) is a Moldovan composer and politician.
+He served as the Minister of Culture of the Republic of Moldova from 1997 to 2001 and later as a deputy in the Parliament of the Republic of Moldova in the Liberal Democratic Party faction from 2010 to 2014.

+Ciobanu has composed symphonies, works for chamber ensembles (instrumental), choral compositions, as well as music for theatre and film.

 Biography

-Ghenadie Ciobanu was born on 6 April 1957 in Brătușeni, Edineț, Moldovan SSR.
-He graduated from the "Gnesin" Musical-Pedagogical Institute in Moscow (currently the Russian Academy of Music), the piano faculty (1982) and the "Gavriil Muzicescu" Conservatory in Chisinau, composition department (1986).
-He is the author of more than one hundred musical works in the genres: opera, musical, symphonic, vocal-symphonic, choral, chamber, theater and film music.
-His creations have been performed in numerous recitals and concerts in the Republic of Moldova, Romania, France, Germany, Greece, Spain, Israel, Denmark, Poland, Russia, Estonia, Ukraine, USA, China, Italy, Bulgaria, Austria, Japan, Guatemala, San Salvador, Azerbaijan, Czech Republic, Hungary, Canada and others.
+Ghenadie Ciobanu was born on 6 April 1957 in Brătușeni, Edineț, Moldavian SSR.
+He graduated from the "Gnesin" Musical-Pedagogical Institute in Moscow (now the Gnessin State Musical College), faculty of piano (1982), and later from the "Gavriil Muzicescu" Conservatory in Chișinău, Department of Composition (1986).

+He is the author of more than one hundred musical works across various genres, including opera, musical theatre, symphonic music, vocal-symphonic works, choral compositions, chamber music, and music for theatre and film.
+His works have been performed in numerous recitals and concerts in the Republic of Moldova, Romania, France, Germany, Greece, Spain, Israel, Denmark, Poland, Russia, Estonia, Ukraine, the United States, China, Italy, Bulgaria, Austria, Japan, Guatemala, El Salvador, Azerbaijan, the Czech Republic, Hungary, Canada, and other countries.

-His works are recorded on CD's and broadcast by Denmark Radio, P2 (Copenhagen), Radio Romania, Radio Moscow, Teleradio Moldova, Radio Leipzig, Radio Amsterdam, radio and television stations in Italy, Spain (P2), Great Britain (GBEUR), Czech Republic (CZCR), Portugal (PTRTP), Switzerland (SESR), Croatia (HRHRTR) etc.
+His compositions have been recorded on CDs and broadcast by Denmark Radio P2 (Copenhagen), Radio Romania, Radio Moscow, Teleradio Moldova, Radio Leipzig, Radio Amsterdam, and various radio and television stations in Italy, Spain (P2), the United Kingdom (GBEUR), the Czech Republic (CZCR), Portugal (PTRTP), Switzerland (SESR), and Croatia (HRHRTR), among others.